leaeffertz/leaeffertz.github.io/_pages/about.md

 profile:
   align: right
-  image: profile_pic.jpg
+  image: pic.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
+latest_posts: false
 social: true # includes social icons at the bottom of the page
 ---

-Welcometo my portfolio!
+Welcome to my portfolio!
 I am currently completing my Masters in Applied geoinformatics in Salzburg, where I learned about geo-data acquisition, processing and several analysis methods.
 I also learned about spatial simulation and analysis methods.

 Through my work as a study assistant at the universities' Mobility Lab  and my current occupation at the mobility service provider Trafficon, my current focus centers Mobility research and deepening my software engineering knowledge.